 Get a list of courses

-Once you have the list, start making a short-list based on the suggested criteria shown in the next sections.
+Once you have the list, start making a shortlist based on the suggested criteria shown in the following sections.

 A word of caution about TEFL course web portals

 Be incredibly careful about TEFL portals.
-You can tell them apart from organisations that actually run courses because they usually offer a lot of courses run by different schools in different locations.
+You can tell them apart from organisations that actually run courses because they usually offer many courses run by different schools in different locations.

-The easiest way to check if the web site you are looking at is to do a “PORTAL TEST”.
+The easiest way to check the website you are looking at is to do a “PORTAL TEST”.
 The “PORTAL TEST” is to ask the question, “give me the address and phone number of your school in [country].”
-If they say no, they are hiding the identity of the school because: 1) it is a bad school or 2) they do not want you to apply directly to the school because they will lose their commission.
+If they say no, they are hiding the identity of the school because 1) it is a bad school or 2) they do not want you to apply directly to the school because they will lose their commission.

-They are the equivalent of travel agents but unlike travel agents, they will not tell you who your course provider is until you have paid.
-By then it will be too late to back out if you find that they have just sold you a course from a provider that you had previously rejected.
+They are the equivalent of travel agents, but unlike travel agents, they will not tell you who your course provider is until you have paid.
+Of course, by then, it will be too late to back out if you find that they have just sold you a course from a provider that you had previously rejected.

-They operate on commission, they are pure for profit organisations, they add no value to the TEFL community.
-They only cause confusion by creating the illusion of courses that they run.
+They operate on commission; they are pure for-profit organisations, they add no value to the TEFL community.
+They only confuse by creating the illusion of courses that they run.
 The reality is that all they are doing is maintaining a sales portal, taking your few hundred USD, GBP, Euros, etc. and then simply passing you along to the actual school that will train you.
 Added value or quality?
 You decide.

 Does the course have live trainer input?